Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{s} environmental concerns grow and sustainable logistics becomes increasingly critical, the green vehicle routing problem (GVRP)~\cite{gvrp} has emerged as an essential challenge in modern transportation systems~\cite{gvrpsurvey2,CBACO,OngEV2024}.
-Specifically, GVRP focuses on planning routes for alternative fuel vehicles (AFVs), e.g., electric vehicles, to serve customers while considering AFVs' limited driving range and need for refueling.
+\IEEEPARstart{A}{s} environmental concerns grow and sustainable logistics becomes increasingly critical, the green vehicle routing problem (GrVRP)~\cite{gvrp} has emerged as an essential challenge in modern transportation systems~\cite{gvrpsurvey2,CBACO,OngEV2024}.
+Specifically, the GrVRP~\footnote{The acronym GrVRP is used here to avoid confusion with the classical generalized vehicle routing problem (GVRP) employed in the literature \cite{GeneVRP}.} addresses the routing of alternative fuel vehicles (AFVs), such as electric or hydrogen-powered vehicles, by considering their limited driving range and the need for refueling while serving customers.
 A good route plan should minimize travel distance while ensuring timely refueling.
-In the classic GVRP model~\cite{gvrp}, it is assumed that the alternative fuel stations (AFSs) have unlimited service spots (capacity), meaning vehicles can refuel immediately upon arrival without waiting times.
+In the classic GrVRP model~\cite{gvrp}, it is assumed that the alternative fuel stations (AFSs) have unlimited service spots (capacity), meaning vehicles can refuel immediately upon arrival without waiting times.

-This assumption, however, does not always hold in real-world scenarios where AFSs often have a limited number of charging pumps or refueling spots~\cite{RN7153}.
-Among various scenarios involving AFSs with limited capacity, Bruglieri~\textit{et al.}~\cite{RN6218} studied the typical case where logistics companies operate their own private AFSs and introduced the GVRP with private capacitated alternative fuel stations (GVRP-PCAFS).
-In GVRP-PCAFS, each AFS can only serve a limited number of vehicles simultaneously and any additional vehicle must wait until a refueling spot becomes available.
-Compared to the classic GVRP, which is already NP-hard, GVRP-PCAFS is even more challenging to solve due to the added complexity of managing waiting times and ensuring route durations do not exceed a given time limit.
-Examples of route plans for GVRP-PCAFS are demonstrated in Figure~\ref{fig6}, where the AFS can serve only one vehicle at the same time, and waiting times at the AFS eventually cause route duration to exceed the limit (Figure~\ref{fig6}(b)-\ref{fig6}(c)).
-Through adjusting the visiting sequence of customers and AFS in the route plan, such waiting times and route duration violations are avoided (Figure~\ref{fig6}(d)-\ref{fig6}(e)).
+This assumption, however, does not always hold in real-world scenarios where AFSs often have a limited number of charging pumps or refueling spots~\cite{bruglieri2018,RN7153}.
+Among various scenarios involving AFSs with limited capacity, Bruglieri~\textit{et~al.}~\cite{RN6218} studied the typical case where logistics companies operate their own private AFSs and introduced the GrVRP with private capacitated alternative fuel stations (GrVRP-PCAFS).
+In GrVRP-PCAFS, each AFS can only serve a limited number of vehicles simultaneously and any additional vehicle must wait until a refueling spot becomes available.
+Compared to the classic GrVRP, which is already NP-hard, GrVRP-PCAFS is even more challenging to solve due to the added complexity of managing waiting times and ensuring route durations do not exceed a given time limit.
+Examples of route plans for GrVRP-PCAFS are demonstrated in Fig.~\ref{fig6}, where the AFS can serve only one vehicle at the same time, and waiting times at the AFS eventually cause route duration to exceed the limit (Fig.~\ref{fig6}(b)-\ref{fig6}(c)).
+Through adjusting the visiting sequence of customers and AFS in the route plan, such waiting times and route duration violations are avoided (Fig.~\ref{fig6}(d)-\ref{fig6}(e)).